dani-dot/iphone-sim-unlock/README.md

      - From my knowledge this mode was patched by apple, im not 100% but from all the iccid codes i tried out ,none of them worked
      - Instructions: Select unlock mode ICCID PERFECT MODE ; Write your ICCID ( u used to find these on the internet ) ; Select accept and wait for signal to work
      - I dont have much experience for this unlock method but from all i tired it didnt work
-8. **Traditional Mode/TMSI Mode** :
+7. **Traditional Mode/TMSI Mode** :
      - I havent tired it out but from what i read its very unstable unlock ,  again this might not be the case for you
      - Instructions: Select unlock TMSI Mode/Traditional Mode 2G/3G GSM TMSI 6S/6SP  Select input imsi ; Write your carrier codes and hit send ; write GID1: (if you dont have one just hit send) send; write GID2:  (if you dont have one just hit send) send ; Select accept and wait for signal to work
-9. **What is IPCC**
+8. **What is IPCC**
-     - Ipcc is not an unlock method, it just makes your unlock method better, it reads your sim card settings to make the unlock more stable and better
+     - Ipcc is not an unlock method, it reads your sim card carrier settings and applies them to make the unlock more stable and better (like activating 5g network or other carrier specific settings)
-10.
+9.

+### Problems

+1. loading ipcc not working on some devices or ios verion (or it might be specific to me), this mean no 5G or other carrier specific settings
+2. can receive sms but cant send, on some devices or ios verion (or it might be a carrier specific bug)
+3. missing calls or not calling, i had most of this problems with **INTEL Mode(7-X)** and a little bit with **INTEL Mode(XR-11Prm)**, so yeah the newer Qualcomm baseband iphones are more stable